Visualization enhances Problem Solving in multi-Qubit Systems: Introduction

 According to the \ac{deft} framework, the cognitive tasks that learners undertake are due to the characteristics of the external representations, as well as the learner characteristics.
 Representational characteristics include, but are not limited to, the sensory channels (visual and/or auditory channels) that the representations use, the modality (e.g., combining symbols or text with graphical representations), the level of abstraction, the type (e.g., equations, tables, line graphs, different types of texts, etc.), integrated presentation of \ac{mer}, whether the representations are dynamic or static, and the dimensionality.
-Learner characteristics include familiarity with the representations or the domain, the age, and other individual differences such as spatial reasoning ability.
+Learner characteristics include familiarity with the representations or the domain, the age, and other individual differences such as \ac{sra}.
 Cognitive tasks are imposed on the learner by the design of the \ac{mer} and the characteristics of the representations.
-Cognitive tasks, as also described by \ac{ctml}, include the usage of working memory for tasks that are useful to the goal to be obtained, also called \ac{icl}, the usage of working memory for tasks that are not essential for the goal, also called \ac{ecl}, and the use of working memory to organize selected information into mental schemata and integrate it into previous knowledge, also known as \ac{gcl}~\cite{SWELLER1988257,Mayer_2021}.
+Cognitive tasks, as described by the \ac{clt}, include the usage of working memory for tasks that are useful to the goal to be obtained, also called \ac{icl}, the usage of working memory for tasks that are not essential for the goal, also called \ac{ecl}, and the use of working memory to organize selected information into mental schemata and integrate it into previous knowledge, also known as \ac{gcl}. \ac{gcl} is therefore also referred to as the cognitive load required for learning processes~\cite{SWELLER1988257,Mayer_2021}.
+However, it can be argued that \ac{gcl} and \ac{icl} are redundant concepts that could be merged~\cite{kalyuga2011cognitive}, but it is an ongoing topic of debate and results tend to support a three-split model of cognitive load~\cite{Krieglstein2022}.

 The level of expertise can have a significant impact on the efficacy of \ac{mer}.
 The redundancy effect suggests that informationally redundant material hinders learning due to claiming working memory load, increasing \ac{ecl}~\cite{KalyugaSweller2014}.
 However, when novices lack the required ability to extract information from one of the representations, they can benefit from the use of \ac{mer} in cases where experts might not benefit.
 For experts, this might only result in increased \ac{ecl} and therefore lower performance.
 This effect is called the expertise-reversal effect~\cite{Sweller2011,ReyBuchwald2011}.